• 15 Babysitter Skills for Your Resume

 Being a babysitter is an important job and can prove a great source of income.
 Babysitter skills and responsibilities are varied.
 From helping children with homework to transporting children to preparing snacks, diverse babysitter skills can be required for the job, and requires skill sets may look different depending on the family and circumstances.

-If you’re hoping to launch your babysitting career or boost your babysitter resume skills if asked by a parent or agency, here are 15 things to consider.
+If you’re hoping to launch your babysitting career or boost your babysitter resume skills if asked by a parent or agency, here are 15 things to consider that you can add to your resume.

 CPR and First Aid